-Emploi-Québec cannot guarantee the truthfulness, accuracy or reliability of information contained in job offers and candidacies published on the Online Placement site, including user identities.
-It therefore may not be held liable for damages with this respect.
+Emploi-Québec cannot guarantee the truthfulness, accuracy or reliability of information contained in job offers and candidacies published on the Online Placement website, including user identities.
+Therefore, it may not be held liable for damages with this respect.

 Copyrights and trademarks